Kristina01111000/Drws_site/README.md

 - Send emails at 10 am on monday for newsletter
 - think of how to switch emails to be about the app, it should be ready sometime soon hopefully, he doesn't have the code yet, just the video
 - give people the option between the app and the scorecard site? -> have a line like "download our scorecard app here or get a copy of the scorecard here" -> on both the site and in the emails
+- he is going to send me a copy of the app to look at, its still in sandbox mode

 - come up with other ideas for the site if he doesn't have the email list ready
 - see if he knows why peepso won't update automatically, (maybe b/c of the theme?)
 - the justified text doesn't work

+5/4
 - Add some comments in every group so they have people to talk to
 - See if we can move people to a different campaign in constant contact, easily based on when they joined, like 2 weeks then move them to a different campaigns
 - Reconsider the groups, are they good, should we get rid of some, add some?